 Establish key performance indicators (KPIs)

-Create an action plan to achieve goals.
+Create an action plan to achieve your goals.

 Monitor progress and adjust as needed.